conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 #### Enabling Travis

-TravisCI should only be needed to build recipes on OSX, if there is a strange failure on Azure.
+TravisCI should only be needed to build recipes on native Linux aarch64 and ppc64le.

 Enable a build by adding the corresponding line from the following to `conda-forge.yml` in the root of the feedstock.